lclarkmichalek/site/content/post/monitoring-queue.md

 channel `stash-deferred`.
 The `description` annotations specifies what message the receivers of the alert will get.
 We've used alertmanager's templating to inject the current value of the lag into the alert text.
-This templating works in any label or annotation, and can reference labels on the metrics also.
+This templating works in any label or annotation, and can reference labels on the metrics as well.

 The durations specified in the alert above are a bit arbitrary, and will be subject to tweaks over time.
 With the current setup, we can say that should the